-Stall warning system consists of buzzer and warning light that are activated by ACI Stall Warner (AoA flap).
-Stall warning system is connected through a circuit breaker to the master switch.
+Stall warning system consists of buzzer and warning lamp that are triggered by ACI Stall Warner (AoA flap).
+Stall warning system is connected through a circuit breaker to the MASTER SWITCH.

-Function of warning and control lights and stall warning horn can be verified by pressing the test button labelled TEST.

-12 V / 10 A sockets of an automotive type are installed at both lower corners of the instrument panel and are connected through a circuit breaker to the master switch.
+Function of warning and control lamps and stall warning horn can be verified by pressing the test button labelled TEST.
+12 V / 10 A sockets of an automotive type are installed at both lower corners of the instrument panel and are connected through a circuit breaker to the MASTER SWITCH.

-Engine hours counter and flight hours counter power is supplied through a circuit breaker from the master switch.
+Engine hours counter and flight hours counter are power supplied through a circuit breaker from the INST. position of keyed ignition switch.